 The core element in every team is communication.
 Without proper communication, it is impossible to achieve something.

 The person who is responsible for it is called the Project Manager (PM).
 This role helps to organize the whole project workflow – what tasks will be implemented in which order and when.
 This position requires responsibility for the final result.
 Usually, those are precise people who can explain, listen, and motivate the entire development team.

-At this stage, we have a person who can glue everyone and set internal and external communications.
+At this stage, we have a person who can glue everyone and set up internal and external communications.
 A person who can explain exactly what to do.
-It is time to add someone who will develop a solution – Developer.
+It is time to add someone who will develop a solution – a developer.
 In our minimal setup, we strongly recommend allocating at least one developer per solution module or technology.